ktmeaton/obsidian-public/academic/Plague Phylodynamics and Phylogeography Paper.md

 Evidence for the disruptive role of humans is inversely seen in *[[Yersinia pestis|Y. pestis]]* populations sampled from non-human animals.
 Populations such as `[[0.PE]]`, `[[0.ANT]]`, `[[2.ANT]]`, `[[3.ANT]]`, `[[4.ANT]]`, and `[[1.ORI]]` have a statistically significant relationship between genetic and geographic distances.
 In general, this supports the hypothesis that non-human plague follows a continuous model of endemic spread and reflects the strong geographic structure that is often present in small mammals [[[@searle2009CelticFringeBritain;]] [[@querejeta2016GenomicDiversityGeographical]]].
 However this explanation is not perfect, as `[[1.IN]]` and `[[2.MED]]` both show no evidence of a relationship between genetic and geographic distance.

-We suspect the reason for these exceptions are limited resolution in geocoding and sub-population definitions.
+We suspect the reasons for these two exceptions are limited resolution in geocoding and again, population structure.
 Our standardized approach to geocoding involved taking the centroid location of each province/state sampled.
-This is likely the problem for `[[1.IN]]`, which is exclusively found in 4 neighboring plague foci in Yunnan, Qinghai, Xinjiang, and Tibet.
+This is likely the problem for `[[1.IN]]`, which is exclusively found in 4 neighboring plague foci in Yunnan, Qinghai, Xinjiang, and Tibet (Figure @fig:map_1.IN_2.MED).
 In the case of highly localized plague comparisons, the geographic distances between provinces are an inaccurate measure of the true distance between samples.
 In contrast, `[[2.MED]]` represents the opposite extreme, in that it is one of the most geographic and genetically diverse sub-population of *[[Yersinia pestis|Y. pestis]]*.
-This population has been sampled all across Asia, with a continuous distribution from the Caucasus Mountain in the West, to the coast of China in the East (Figure @fig:TBD).
+This population has been sampled all across Asia, with a continuous distribution from the Caucasus Mountain in the West, to the eastern coast of China.
 The distribution of  distances for `[[2.MED]]` (Figure @fig:mantel_clades) is very similar to the plotted distances of all populations combined (Figure @fig:mantel_all).
 We therefore propose that any phylogenetic modeling of `[[2.MED]]` requires further subdivision to avoid false aggregation of distinct spread events.

 ![
-The geographic distributions of the highly localized [[1.IN]] population (left) and the pan-Asian population [[2.MED]].
+A comparison of geographic distributions for outlier populations.
+Left: the highly localized [[1.IN]] population in China.
+Right: the pan-Asian population [[2.MED]].
 ](https://rawcdn.githack.com/ktmeaton/plague-phylogeography-projects/48c3703/main/auspice/all/chromosome/full/filter5/map_1.IN_2.MED.png){#fig:map_1.IN_2.MED width=80%}

 The finding of such complex dispersal histories has important implications for phylogeographic analysis.

-### Phylogeography  {.page_break_before}

 - Lots of people are interested in estimating the spread of pandemics.
 - Let's compare three pandemic populations: Second Pandemic [[1.PRE]] and Third Pandemic [[1.ORI]].